Blue mass

-Blue mass (also known as blue pill or pilula hydrargyri) was the name of a mercury-based medical treatment for syphilis common from the 17th to the 19th centuries.
-The oldest formula is ascribed to famous corsair Hayreddin Barbarossa, in a letter to Francis I of France.
+Blue mass (also known as blue pill or pilula hydrargyri) was a mercury-based treatment for syphilis common from the 17th to the 19th centuries.
+The oldest known formula is ascribed to the Barbary corsair Hayreddin Barbarossa, in a letter to Francis I of France.

 Description

 Blue mass was used as a specific treatment for syphilis from at least the late 17th century to the early 18th.
 Blue mass was recommended as a remedy for such widely varied complaints as tuberculosis, constipation, toothache, parasitic infestations, and the pains of childbirth.

-The Edinburgh New Dispensatory (1789) instructs the making as follows: "Pilula ex Hydrargyro [London] (Quicksilver-pills).
+The Edinburgh New Dispensatory (1789) instructs as follows:

+Pilula ex Hydrargyro [London] (Quicksilver-pills).
 Take of Purified quicksilver, Extract of liquorice, having the consistence of honey, of each two drams, Liquorice, finally powdered, one dram.
-Rub the quicksilver with the extract of liquorice until the globules disappear; then, add the liquorice-powder, mix them together."
+Rub the quicksilver with the extract of liquorice until the globules disappear; then, add the liquorice-powder, mix them together.

 A combination of blue mass and a mixture called the common black draught was a standard cure for constipation in early 19th century England and elsewhere.
 It was particularly valued on ships of the Royal Navy, where sailors and officers were constrained to eat rock-hard salted beef and pork, old stale biscuits (hardtack), and very little fruit, fiber, or other fresh food once they were at sea for an extended period.

 It was a magistral preparation, compounded by pharmacists themselves based on their own recipes or on one of several widespread recipes.
-It was sold in the form of blue or gray pills, or syrup.
-Its name probably derives from the use of blue dye or blue chalk (used as a buffer) in some formulations.
+It was sold in the form of pills or syrups.
+The name probably derives from the use of blue dye in some formulations.

-The ingredients of blue mass varied, as each pharmacist prepared it himself, but they all included mercury in elemental or compound form (often as mercury chloride, also known as calomel).
+The ingredients of blue mass varied, as each pharmacist prepared it himself, but they all included mercury in either metallic or chloride form.
 One recipe of the period for blue mass syrup included: